tueimage/MIL-Reliability/README.md

 _<sup>The overall framework for evaluating the reliability of MIL models.</sup>_

-This is the PyTorch implementation of "Evaluating Multiple Instance Learning Reliability For WSIs Classification."
+This is the PyTorch implementation to compute the Reliability of MIL models.